-This blog records my adventures as a stats teacher in a near-ideal situation: small classes, supportive administration and colleagues, motivated students, and lots of resources.
+This blog records my adventures as a stats teacher (and lately in other roles) in a near-ideal situation: small classes, supportive administration and colleagues, motivated students, and lots of resources.
 I also get to create my own syllabus.
 This creates opportunity and obligation.
 I want to try some stuff that will be new to me and to the students, but it needs a record.
 This blog is part of that record.

-If you don’t know me from elsewhere, it will help to get a biographical sketch: the 2010–11 school year will be my third.
+If you don’t know me from elsewhere, it will help to get a biographical sketch: the 2008–09 school year was my first.
 So I’m relatively new but not totally green.
-I’m also old for a new teacher, in my mid-fifties.
+I’m also old for a new teacher, now in my mid-sixties.
 But I’ve spent most of my career in the ed biz, largely as a free-lancer, writing math and science curriculum materials and doing professional development.
 How could I dare to do that without having been a day-to-day classroom teacher?
 Respectfully, I hope.

 Back in the dark ages, I studied astronomy and astrophysics.
 For me the most gorgeous thing about math is that you can use it to reflect the universe, whether nearby or far away.
 For all the considerable wonder of abstraction, a function is at its most beautiful when it models real data.